fukamachi/utopian/README.md

 2. Choose the right web framework.
 3. Write less.

-Utopian is a web application framework for encouraging rapid web development.
+Utopian is a web application framework that encourages rapid web development.

 ## Requirements